 Cathodoluminescence also has several other applications.
 In the study of rocks and minerals, one can investigate the distribution of trace elements in a sample, or conduct provenance studies to examine the history of a geological sample.
 One particular example in which cathodoluminescence is especially advantageous is the study of quartz in sandstone.
 In combination with a scanning electron microscope, cathodoluminescence can very closely and intricately map the composition of quartz in a sample in order to uncover the geological history and the porosity of the rock (to learn more, download our white paper: Cathodoluminescence Imaging on Sedimentary Rocks: Quartz Sandstones).
 This subject of research is particularly of relevance to the fossil fuel industry.
 Clearly, cathodoluminescence imaging is a versatile tool for a wide range of research in the study of materials and optics.

 In the advent of the incidental discovery of the electron, electrons have been utilized for a wide range of microscopy techniques due to their inherent properties and extremely small size.
 It is a curious fact that cathodoluminescence played such an important role in first revealing the electron to science.
 This, however, attests to the very relevance of cathodoluminescence imaging as a technique for studying materials at the nanoscale.

 If you want to learn more, see our list of cathodoluminescence resources.

-DELMIC produces a SEM cathodoluminescence system for use in materials science, optics, nanophotonics, and geosciences.
+DELMIC produces a SEM cathodoluminescence system, the SPARC for use in materials science, optics, nanophotonics, and geosciences.
 You can download the brochure below: